 If you know how to do it, do it yourself.
 It will save you lots of money.

-For example, for me to get my hair colored.
+For example, getting my hair coloured.
 Going to a high-end salon will cost me $70 plus tax, and an average salon costs at least $40.
 I just bought the hair dye kit at the store.
 It cost me $6.96, to be exact.
-Plus, I don’t have to drive there and waste gas and time looking for parking or waiting for others.
-Instead, I can do it at my house for less than $7 while I read Medium articles on my phone, wash dishes, or chill for a few minutes, for goodness sake!
+Plus, I don’t have to drive there, waste gas, and time looking for parking or waiting for others.
+Instead, I can do it at my house for less than $7 while I read articles on my phone, wash dishes, or chill for a few minutes, for goodness sake!

-You can also do it yourself: mani and pedi, wash your car, file your tax ( a complete nightmare, I agree), iron your shirts instead of taking them to dry clean, brew your coffee, etc. Knowing how to do bigger and better things will save you much more money, like building a deck, tiling a bathroom, fixing appliances, etc.
+You can also do it yourself: mani and pedi, wash your car, file your taxes (a complete nightmare, I agree), iron your shirts instead of taking them to the dry cleaner, brew your coffee, etc. Knowing how to do bigger and better things will save you much more money, like building a deck, tiling a bathroom, or fixing appliances.

 12. Do not buy books

 If you are a bookworm like me, the local library will be the hottest place in town.
-Almost every neighborhood has a library that allows you to take out many books for free.
+Almost every neighbourhood has a library where you can take out many books for free.
 I am always borrowing books from friends.
 Yes, you saw that one coming.
 Used bookstores are another dream come true.
 The books are in excellent condition, sold for super cheap and tax-free.

 13. Dollarstore is the place to go

-Dollar stores are my favorite everyday type of store.
+Dollar stores are my favourite everyday type of store.
 You can find all your daily items for a fraction of the price.
-My go-to’s are cleaning and school supplies, personal care items, gift bags, gift cards, and seasonal items like sand toys in the summer and holiday decorations in the winter.
+My go-tos are cleaning and school supplies, personal care items, gift bags, gift cards, and seasonal items like sand toys in the summer and holiday decorations in the winter.

 14. Free and fun outings